Online Probate31 Jan 2019 | Jan Atkinson

 These sorts of circumstances can create hidden traps for the unwary.

-Concerns have also been raised over the risk of the system being abused, including the exploitation of vulnerable people and their assets.
+Concerns have also been raised over the risk of the system being abused, including exploiting vulnerable people and their assets.

-The private client department at Osbornes is led by Jan Atkinson who specialises in estate planning and complex estate administrations and contentious wills and estates.
+The private client department at Osbornes is led by Jan Atkinson a specialist estate planning lawyer and complex estate administrations and contentious wills and estates.
 To speak with Jan or a member of her team call us on 020 7485 8811 or fill in an online enquiry form.